List of Slovakia international footballers

 This list of Slovakia international footballers comprises all players to have represented the Slovakia national football team.
 The team first played in an international match on 27 August 1939, soon after the formation of the first Slovak Republic.
 The team played some matches during the World War II, after which it was joined within the Czechoslovakia national team.
 Although Slovakia became an independent state again in 1993 following the dissolution of Czechoslovakia, during the 1994 FIFA World Cup qualification, the Czech Republic and Slovakia team still competed as one.
-Slovakia began competing in international football again in 1994 has since qualified for the 2010 FIFA World Cup.
+Slovakia began competing in international football again in 1994 has since qualified for the 2010 FIFA World Cup, UEFA Euro 2016, UEFA Euro 2020, and UEFA Euro 2024.